linode/docs/docs/platform/billing-and-support/billing-and-payments/index.md

 ## Network Transfer Quota

-Each Linode plan specifies a network transfer quota.
-These quotas determine the amount of monthly traffic your services can use as part of your plan's basic pricing.
-It is possible to use more traffic than the included quota, and this will incur [overages](/docs/platform/billing-and-support/network-transfer-quota/#how-overages-work).
-For more information on transfer quotas, review the [Network Transfer Quota](/docs/platform/billing-and-support/network-transfer-quota) guide.
+Your *network transfer quota* represents the total monthly amount of traffic your services can use as part of your Linode plans' basic pricing.
+It is possible to use more traffic than your account's monthly transfer quota, and this will incur [overages](/docs/platform/billing-and-support/network-transfer-quota/#how-overages-work).
+For more information on your transfer quota, review the [Network Transfer Quota](/docs/platform/billing-and-support/network-transfer-quota) guide.

 ## Payment Methods